nsheth12/canetis/README.md

-# Echo
+# Canetis

-Echo is a recursive forced aligner built on Gentle.
+Canetis is a recursive forced aligner built on Gentle.
 On particularly long and/or noisy audio files, small errors have the potential to accumulate within forced aligners such as Gentle.
 In order to resolve this issue, our aligner implements the recursive algorithm described by Moreno et al. in the paper [“A Recursive Algorithm for the Forced Alignment of Very Long Audio Segments”](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf).